 I know these verses help as I have also shared them with other in trying times and seen the encouragement these truths brought to them.
 Without further ado, here are some encouraging bible verses for depression and the heavy hearted.

-Disclaimer: I am not a doctor nor am I currently a practicing psychologist.
-If you are struggling with depression reach out to someone in your life.
+Disclaimer: I have to disclose the obvious.
+I am not a doctor nor am I currently a practicing psychologist.
+If you are struggling with depression, reach out to someone in your life.
 You need someone with you as you work through this.
-I know there can be a shame associated with being depressed and being a believer.
-Reach out to someone you admire spiritually and know that depression happens and there is nothing to be ashamed about.
-Also I believe that most of depression is spiritual and that is why I am sharing scriptural truths to claim over yourselves, but I also know that some cases of depression are medical and chemically based so don’t be ashamed of also seeking medical help.
+I know there can be a shame associated with being depressed and being a believer but your life is too valuable and depression is too serious to not have someone in your corner.
+Reach out to someone and know that depression happens and there is nothing to be ashamed about.
+Also, I believe that most depression is spiritual, and that is why I am sharing scriptural truths to claim over yourselves, but I also know that some cases of depression are medical and chemical based so don’t be ashamed of also seeking medical help.
 There is no shame in needing help as we work through difficult seasons.
-I am a huge advocate of Christian counseling.
+I am a massive advocate of Christian counseling.
 I think we could all use a little counseling at some point in our lives.

 1 Kings 19:5-8 NKJV